BEING A READY RESERVE - one of the hardest jobs in Sports

 The strength of a championship character is determined by how you deal with the lack of glory and the invisibility that inevitably comes from sitting when you’d much rather be playing.

-When you’re surrounded by sensitive coaches and caring, respectful teammates you’re called a “role player” and your job is to “play” a certain role on the team.
+If you are lucky, you will be surrounded by sensitive coaches and caring, respectful teammates.
+They treat you as a “role player”.
+They are clear that your job is to “play” a certain role on the team.

 Here’s the interesting thing.
 You may feel like you’re a fifth wheel.
 You may feel like you make no significant contribution to your team.
 You may believe that you are nothing more than an afterthought, unimportant, superfluous and unnecessary.
 You may even feel that you are not as worthy as the regular players.
 However, for your team to go as far as possible, for your team to be as good as possible, for your team to be successful, YOU ARE NEEDED!
 YOU are absolutely vital to your team’s success regardless of what folks say on Twitter.
 Good teams do not become great without the efforts of their role players.